 WorkloadWisdom is able to test a variety of protocols and storage types.
 For connectivity it supports 16GFC, 32GFC, 10GE, 25GE, 40GE.
 For storage targets it supports block (FC-SCSI, iSCSI, OpenStack and Cinder), File (SMB and NFS) and Object (S3, OpenStack, Swift, CDMI).
 The headline feature of the new 6.2 release is its support of NVMe over FC, enabling testing of the next generation of storage systems and networks.

 Also in the 6.2 release Virtual Instruments improves its support for large scale test environments.
 The release includes a FC port browser, iSCSI auto-discovery and SMB/NFS bulk test user management.
 The 6.2 release also includes data integrity verification.
 With a single click, IT testers can now verify that data received back from the device being validated is the same as was written.
 Lastly, the new release includes real-time alerting to flag failures as they occur during testing.
 These alerts combine with new diagnostics to pinpoint command and data failures during tests.

 Data centers should take a “trust but verify” approach to vendor claims, especially in the NVMe era.
 The problem is the cost and time required to assemble and manage a testing lab to verify claims is exceeding the budget capabilities of most organizations.
 Alternative approaches like Virtual Instruments’ WorkloadWisdom enable organizations to not only lower the cost to test new storage systems but also increase the accuracy of those tests.

-To learn more about verifying if NVMe is right for your data center join Storage Switzerland and Virtual Instruments for our live webinar “Does Your Data Center Need NVMe?” on February 27th at 1:00 pm ET / 10:00 am PT.
+To learn more about verifying if NVMe is right for your data center join Storage Switzerland and Virtual Instruments for our on demand webinar “Does Your Data Center Need NVMe?”.